 Not an update in that the rules didn’t change, just an update in my reasoning.
-After reading the private ruling letter #200752029, my opinions tilts even towards the idea that Canadian mutual funds are not corporations and as such the PFIC rules shouldn’t apply to such investments.
+After reading the private ruling letter #200752029 in the context of PFIC rules, my opinions tilts even towards the idea that Canadian mutual funds are not corporations and as such the PFIC rules shouldn’t apply to such investments.

 Following the logic presented in the private ruling, absent an election made by the fund, it would be a partnership for US tax purposes.

-The IRS has issued a private ruling letter (200752029) in the context of PFIC.
+The IRS has issued a private ruling letter (200752029) in the context of PFIC rules.
 It ruled that the mutual fund was an eligible entity.
-Well, for check the box classification – in this case, the fund elected to be treated as a corporation on form 8832.
+Well, to check the box classification – in this case, the fund elected to be treated as a corporation on form 8832.
 Absent such an election, the eligible entity (with several members) would be treated as a partnership, hence it would be a pass-through entity and the PFIC rules wouldn’t apply.